eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     euserv-describe-services
     ```

-11. (CLC): Install the Eucalyptus Service Image
+12. (CLC): Install and Initialize the Eucalyptus Service Image

     Install the Eucalyptus Service Image.
 This Image is used for the Imaging Worker and Load Balancing Worker.